Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 no_version: true
 badge: enterprise
 ---
-{:.warning .no-icon}
-> This feature is in **beta** with limited availability and support.
-It should not be deployed in a production environment.

 As an alternative to {{site.konnect_saas}}’s native authentication, you can set up single sign-on (SSO) access to {{site.konnect_short_name}} through